heptarch/heptarch.github.io/projects.md

 is or has been, with indifferent results, and the experiment abandoned.
 But I wonder if it's simply unpopular to sink large capital outlays into unpredictable stuff like lasers that benefits everyone, including your competitors.
+I guess you pays your money and you takes your choice.

 ### 2.6. <a href="#toc">What next?</a><a id="sec-2-6" name="sec-2-6"></a>

 So, let's agree that this approach is due for a revival.
 It's based on simple principles, and done right, can generate spectacular results.
 It isn't popular

-But I get the feeling the
-resistance is less to do with capital outlay or a subcritical yield, than it is do with conventional wisdom and the fact you don't automatically control the outcome.
-A laser beam is useful, but it's useful for everyone, including your competitors.
-I guess you pays your money and you takes your choice.